wp-plugins/travelmap/readme.txt

    `[travelmap-map height=400]`
    For the list:
    `[travelmap-list]`
 1. Add places you want to show.
+You will find the plugin options page under settings>Travelmap

 = Showing partial maps/lists =
 Your can show only some of your places by using shortcode attributes first and/or last.
 This is handy if you have done several trips and want to show them in separate posts or pages.